Golden State Warriors make Steve Kerr highest paid NBA coach in history | KRDO

 (CNN) — The Golden State Warriors have made Steve Kerr the highest-annually paid NBA coach in history.

-The Warriors and Kerr have agreed to a record two-year, $35 million contract extension on Friday, Kerr’s representative Zach Rosen of Priority Sports confirmed to CNN on Saturday.
+The Warriors and Kerr have agreed to a record two-year, $35 million contract extension on Friday, Kerr’s representative Priority Sports confirmed to CNN on Saturday.

 ESPN’s Adrian Wojnarowski was the first to report the news.